j4zzcat/viewport/README.md

 ```shell
 mkdir -p ~/.tmp/{work,conf}
 ```
 Start the program, passing `~/.tmp/work` as the output directory.
-Pass your stream ids and URLs to `-s` option.
+Obviously, you have to pass *your* stream ids and URLs to the `-s` option.
 ```shell
 ./live-stream-viewport.sh -v -o ~/.tmp/work -l 2x2 -s camera-1=rtsps://...
 ```